 - Worm farm septic waste management system

-- Automatic and rechargeable battery-operated lawn mower
+- Automatic and rechargeable lawn mower

-House plan: Design For Place, Commonwealth Government
+House plan: Design for Place, Australian Government

 Project manager: Self-managed by the owner